Board of Governors

 Edward Hayter is currently Bursar and Chief Operating Officer at St Edward’s School.
 St Edward’s is a leading co-educational boarding school for 730 pupils based on a 100 acre site in Oxford.
 He qualified as a Navigating Officer in the Royal Navy after graduating and saw service worldwide in the surface fleet.
 In 1996 he was appointed Aide-de-Camp to HRH the Princess Royal and left the Navy in 1998.
 He went on to hold Corporate Strategy Director roles at BT and Lloyds Bank International, followed by Operating Partner and Managing Director roles in a number of Private Equity Funds.

 Mr Neill Lawson-Smith

 Neill Lawson-Smith is a Fellow of the British Computer Society and currently Managing Director of two IT companies specialising in IT support and cyber security.
 His career has also been focused on consulting and advising a wide number of diverse clients around the world.
 He is lead IT Consultant to St Paul's Cathedral and Data Protection Officer for the Faringdon Academy of Schools.
-Neill is actively involved in developing the school’s IT strategy, and is a member of the Finance & General Purposes Committee.
+Neill is actively involved in developing the school’s IT strategy, and is a member of the Finance & Estates Committee.
 He is married to Jane and has four children, three of whom were at St Hugh's

 Mr Ted Sandbach